catamount-music/catamount-music/README.md

 to use GitHub and other tools in the business.
 We use GitHub to store branding, lyrics, songs, and other assets.

 We also have a public repo cleverly named [public-domain](https://github.com/catamount-music/public-domain).
-This repo is where we put things that we wish to distribute unrestricted.
-It contains things we use day to day and things we write and blog about.
+This repo is where we put things that we wish to distribute without restrictions.
+It contains things we use on a daily basis to help create and public music, as well as any assets we reference in our blogs.

 ### Contact